 19 September 2011

-At 10.30am, I met up with the group and we caught a boat up the river to Wat Pho.
-Perhaps inevitably, we ended up on a boat going in the wrong direction but we changed quickly and made it to Pier 8, passing Wat Arun on the way, and it wasn’t long until we found the giant, golden Reclining Buddha.
+At 10.30am, I met up with the group again and we caught a boat up the river to the Wat Pho temple.
+Perhaps inevitably, we ended up on a boat going in the wrong direction but we changed quickly and made it to Pier 8, passing Wat Arun on the way, and it wasn’t long until we found Wat Pho and its giant, golden Reclining Buddha.
 It was pretty impressive really.
-By that point, we had seen many a temple and so didn’t take the opportunity to explore the surrounding buildings.
+By that point, we had seen many a temple on our tour and so didn’t end up taking the opportunity to explore the surrounding buildings.

 At the ticket booth, we discovered it was 400 baht to get in.
-After some deliberation, most of our group decided to continue and I was glad to be in that section.
-I had mainly wanted to go and see the emerald Buddha but this turned out to be dwarfed, literally, by the beautiful, ornate buildings and other golden statues.
-We also found a perfect model of Angkor Wat.
+After some deliberation, most of our group decided to continue on it and I was glad to be one of them.
+I had mainly wanted to go and see the emerald Buddha but this little statue turned out to be dwarfed, literally, by the beautiful, ornate buildings and golden sculptures.
+We even found a perfect miniature model of Angkor Wat in Cambodia.

-Once finished, we all regrouped at the famous backpacker haunt, Khao San Road for yet more MacDonald’s (I’m really sorry about my lack of ability to recommend many cultural restaurants).
-We didn’t stay there long and instead crammed into a taxi and headed to the MBK shopping centre for about 100 baht.
+Once finished, we all regrouped at the famous backpacker haunt, Khao San Road, for yet more McDonald’s (I’m really sorry about my lack of ability to recommend many cultural restaurants).
+We didn’t stay there long and instead crammed into a taxi and headed to the MBK shopping centre – a journey which cost us about 100 baht.
 The centre was basically a market in a mall, with floors and floors of all the souvenirs you could possibly need.
-I think I stocked up on birthday presents for the next year.
+I think I stocked up on birthday presents for the whole of the next year.
 It certainly made for a cheaper option.

 Later, after a rest at the hotel, we headed back to Khao San Road for our last night on the tour.
 We ended up on a parallel street at a restaurant called the Macaroni Club, which had some pretty good food and which coincidentally turned out to be next to the hotel I would be moving to the next day.
 Once we’d eaten, it was back to the road for drinks.